These sour cream desserts can’t be topped!

-Adding sour cream to your cakes makes them lighter and moister, but it doesn’t thin out your batter or make it slow to cook.
+Adding sour cream to cakes makes them lighter and moister.
+But it doesn’t thin out the batter or make it slow to cook.

 With cheesecake, it adds a bright tanginess to the overall flavor as well, but you won’t really taste it in most other desserts.